There are three major stances concerning God, gods, and the supernatural:

 How can we be sure?

 As in the case of Khonvoum, we cannot prove that gods do not exist.
-We can just use the same arguments we have used before:- Magical events
+We can just use the same arguments we have used before:

-- Apart from scripture, there is no evidence for gods.
+There is no evidence for gods apart from scripture.
 Nobody has ever seen them, they have left no scientifically proven traces, and they have never spoken to anyone in some verifiable manner.

-- People have developed a number of proofs for the existence of their respective gods or supernatural concepts.
-According to atheism, none of them holds water, as we will examine in the Chapter on Proofs, and (for the Abrahamic God in particular) in the Chapter on the Abrahamic God.
-We will also discuss proofs for Christianity in the Chapter on Christianity.
-We discuss proofs for the truth of Islam in the Chapter on Islam.
+The picture would change if there were any tangible evidence for the supernatural, or any proof of its existence.
+People have indeed developed a number of proofs for the existence of their respective gods or supernatural concepts.
+However, according to atheism, none of them holds water, as we will examine in the Chapter on Proofs, and (for the Abrahamic god in particular) in the Chapter on the Abrahamic god, the Chapter on Christianity, and the Chapter on Islam.
+Without such evidence or proof, the gods remain fictional characters.

 Atheists believe in all gods equally — not at all.